 Things to Consider When Renting a Handicap Van

-For a lot of people who aren’t ready to buy a wheelchair van — or just aren’t sure which type of conversion is best for their accessible travel needs, renting a wheelchair van (by the day, weekend or entire week) can be a great way to try one out.
+For a lot of people who aren’t ready to buy a wheelchair van, or just aren’t sure which type of conversion is best for their travel accessibility needs, renting a van can be a great way to try one out.

-As we’ve written before in previous posts, one of the most important things you can do before buying a new or used wheelchair van is to try it before you buy it.
-Not all minivan and their conversions are the same, so the more experience you have with using a variety of van options, the better prepared you will be with purchasing the right van.
-In some cases, a mobility dealer will credit your rental costs to the purchase of a vehicle, should you decide to purchase one.
-We’ve even heard of people actually buying the one they rented because they liked it so much!
-That may not always be an option, but it’s worth mentioning if the van is a perfect fit for your lifestyle and family requirements.
+As we’ve mentioned in previous posts, one of the most important things you can do before buying a new or used wheelchair van is to try it before buying it.
+Not all wheelchair vans and conversions are the same, so the more experience you have with various models, the better prepared you will be to purchase the right accessible van.
+In some cases, a mobility dealer will credit your rental costs towards purchasing a wheelchair van, should you decide to do so.
+We’ve even heard of people buying the one van that they rented because they liked it so much.
+That may not always be an option, but it’s worth mentioning to the dealer if the van fits your lifestyle and family requirements.

-The majority of accessible vans for rent are going to be side entry minivans with a foldout wheelchair ramp.
-Some may be automatic that deploy with the press of a button (or key fob), while others may be manual.
-The other type of conversion popular with rental fleets is a rear entry wheelchair van with a foldout ramp in the back cargo area.
+The majority of wheelchair vans for rent are going to be side entry minivans with a foldout wheelchair ramp.
+Some may be automatic and deploy with the press of a button (or key fob), while others may be manual.
+The other type of conversion popular with rental fleets is a rear-entry wheelchair van with a foldout ramp in the back cargo area.
 Many of these are manually operated, but very simple and easy to operate.
 If having a handicapped parking space with plenty of room on the passenger side for using the ramp is a concern, then a rear access vehicle may be the better option.

 Finding a Rental Location